Tyriek-cloud/Kitty-Cat-Survey-Form/README.md

 *Hosting Services*
 This application was built using the following free services:

 1. Vercel: For website hosting.
+Here is a link to Vercel: https://vercel.com/
 2. Supabase: For a web version of the database.
+Here is a link to Supabase: https://supabase.com/

 I used the following SQL script to create the initial table to store user responses in the database: